How to Get Rid of Hormonal Belly

-Some hormonal shifts are normal, such as the monthly fluctuations of sex hormones responsible for menstruation and ovulation, or the changes that occur during pregnancy.
-Menopause is another time period for a normal hormonal shift in a woman's life.
-Many women may experience weight gain, mood swings, night sweats, and diminished sex drive during this time as a result of the change in hormones.
+Some hormonal shifts are normal, such as those that occur during menstruation and ovulation, or the changes that occur during pregnancy or menopause.
+During times of hormonal changes such as these, many women experience mood swings, weight gain, night sweats, and diminished sex drive.
 Other times, however, these fluctuations in hormones may be due to a medical condition or as a result of dietary, lifestyle, or environmental factors that have a negative effect on the body.

 Hormonal imbalances occur when the endocrine glands are not functioning properly.
 Endocrine glands are specialized cells that produce, store, and release hormones into the blood.
 There are many factors that can influence these important glands, such as medical conditions, certain lifestyle habits, as well as numerous environmental factors.

 Some of the primary causes of hormonal imbalance may include:

 - chronic or extreme stress

 - hypoglycemia (more insulin produced than there is glucose in the blood)